GanGroup/Gan/kai/presentation/script.md

 ## Theoretical Background

-In this section, I will explain what is GAN, walk through its objective function, describe the training process, and show how to evaluate its performance.
+In this section, I will explain what is GAN, walk through its objective function, describe the training process, and finally show you how to evaluate its performance.

 ### Generative Adversarial Network

+As I mentioned before, GAN was a concept introduced by Goodfellow in 2014.

-GAN involves two models that work together—the generator and the discriminator.
+It involves two models that work together—the generator and the discriminator.
 Think of the generator as an artist trying to create fake data that looks real, and the discriminator as a judge who tries to distinguish between real and fake data.
 Over time, the generator learns to produce data that’s harder and harder to distinguish from the real thing.
 This constant back-and-forth helps both models improve, pushing the generator to create highly realistic data.

 GAN is good at image generation, video synthesis and style transfer.